prurigro/hypothetical/readme.md

 # Hypothetical Template

-The Hypothetical website bootstrap template.
+The Hypothetical website template for bootstraping new projects.

 * Written and maintained by Kevin MacMartin
 * Based on Laravel 5.6